More

 A Tribe Called Quest

-One of the most important groups in the history of hip hop is A Tribe Called Quest, or ATCQ.
-Q-Tip, Ali Shaheed Muhammad, Jarobi White, and Phife Dawg are the members of the group.
+One of the most influential groups in the history of hip hop is A Tribe Called Quest, or ATCQ.
+The group members are Q-Tip, Ali Shaheed Muhammad, Jarobi White, and Phife Dawg.
 Their debut album, “People’s Instinctive Travels and the Paths of Rhythm,” was published in 1990.
 They were founded in Queens, New York, in 1985.

 A Tribe Called Quest’s jazz-influenced style and socially conscious lyrics set them apart from other hip-hop artists.
-Their music combined vintage jazz samples with smooth beats to produce a distinctive sound that was decades ahead of its time.
+Their music combined vintage jazz samples with smooth beats to produce distinctive sound decades ahead.

-Many hip hop fans and critics agree that the group’s second album “The Low End Theory” is a masterpiece.
-It included timeless songs like “Scenario,” which featured a verse from Busta Rhymes.
+Many hip hop fans and critics agree that the group’s second album, “The Low End Theory” is a masterpiece.
+It included timeless songs like “Scenario,” featuring a Busta Rhymes verse.

 A Tribe Called Quest used cutting-edge production methods and socially aware lyrics to push the boundaries of music.
 All while keeping its authenticity.
-They continue to be one of the most revered groups, both within hip hop and as innovators who influenced current popular music culture globally.
+They continue to be among the most revered groups within hip hop and innovators who influenced current popular music culture globally.

 Tap Into the Hype